technomancy/leiningen/doc/PROFILES.md

 ## Declaring Profiles

+In addition to `project.clj`, profiles also can be specified in `profiles.clj` within the project root.
+Profiles specified in `profiles.clj` will override profiles in `project.clj`, so this can be used for project-specific overrides that you don't want committed in version control.

-In addition to `project.clj`, profiles specified in `~/.lein/profiles.clj` will be available in all projects managed by leiningen, though those from `profiles.clj` will be overridden by profiles of the same name in the `project.clj` file.
-This is why the `:user` profile is separate from `:dev`; the latter is intended to be specified in the project itself.
-In order to avoid collisions, the project should never define a `:user` profile, nor should `profiles.clj` define a `:dev` profile.
+Global profiles can also be specified in `~/.lein/profiles.clj`.
+These will be available in all projects managed by Leiningen, though those profiles will be overridden by profiles of the same name in the specified in the project.

+The `:user` profile is separate from `:dev`; the latter is intended to be specified in the project itself.
+In order to avoid collisions, the project should never define a `:user` profile, nor should `~/.lein/profiles.clj` define a `:dev` profile.
 Use the `show-profiles` task to see what's available.

 If you want to access dependencies during development time for any project place them in your `:user` profile.
 Your